asdolo/expo-cross-platform-font/README.md

 ## Configuration

-When using `expo-xml-font`, you need to pass in an object providing all the details of the font.
+When using `expo-cross-platform-font`, you need to pass in an object providing all the details of the font.

 ```ts
 type Options = {